flyway/flywaydb.org/documentation/configuration/secretsManagement.md

 subtitle: Secrets Management
 redirect_from: /documentation/awsSecretsManager/
 ---
-# AWS Secrets Manager support
+# Secrets Management
 {% include teams.html %}

-A problem that organizations often encounter is where to store the credentials for connecting to the database.
+A problem that organizations often encounter is where to store and how to access sensitive data such as the credentials for connecting to a database or their Flyway license key.

+Flyway comes with support for various secrets manegement solutions that enable you to successfully handle sensitive data.

+## AWS Secrets Manager

-[AWS Secrets Manager](https://aws.amazon.com/secrets-manager) offers a solution to the problem.
-Secrets such as usernames and passwords can be stored in the Secrets Manager, and then be accessed via an id known to authorized users.
+[AWS Secrets Manager](https://aws.amazon.com/secrets-manager) offers a solution to the problem of handling database credentials.
+Secrets such as usernames and passwords can be stored in the Secrets Manager, and then accessed via an id known to authorized users.
 This keeps sensitive credentials out of application configuration.

-## Driver
+### Driver
 <table class="table">
 <tr>
 <th>Ships with Flyway Command-line</th>